theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/create-a-purchase-order-in-a-web-application.md

 ---
 layout: page
-title: ERPConnect in a web application- Creating a Purchase Order via BAPI
+title: Create a Purchase Order in a Web Application
 description: ERPConnect in a web application- Creating a Purchase Order via BAPI
 permalink: /:collection/:path
 weight: 14